Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Information Asymmetry

-We also show that the regret bound in Theorem \ref{thm:historical_regret} is tight up to a linear constant. \begin{proposition} $\forall \epsilon > 0$, there exist distributions of $X_i, U_i, Y_i(0), Y_i(1)$ wherein $R(\pi^{w_{\text{TT}}}) \geq \gamma_{\text{marg}} - \epsilon$. \end{proposition} Thus, this notion of bounded marginal error is key to determining regret under information asymmetry.
-As a realistic example of of cases when Assumption \ref{assumption:unobserved-confounding-avg-historical} might be satisfied, studies of cardiovascular disease risk have shown that “the magnitude of risk related to smoking is far larger than any ostensible benefit related to moderate drinking” \cite{mukamal2006effects}.
-Thus, if $U$ were some attribute for which the relative effect on top of $X$ was small, then $\gamma_{\text{marg}}$ might be bounded.
-On the other hand, \citet{rodgers2019cardiovascular} report that ``cardiovascular risks associated with diabetes also appear to be higher in women,'' which means that gender and diabetes have compounding effects on cardiovascular disease risk.
+This upper bound is tight up to a linear constant. \begin{proposition} $\forall \epsilon > 0$, there exist distributions of $X_i, U_i, Y_i(0), Y_i(1)$ wherein $R(\pi^{w_{\text{TT}}}) \geq \gamma_{\text{marg}} - \epsilon$. \end{proposition} Thus, this notion of \textit{heterogeneity} is key to determining regret under information asymmetry.
+As a realistic example of cases when Assumption \ref{assumption:unobserved-confounding-avg-historical} might be satisfied, studies of cardiovascular disease risk have shown that “the magnitude of risk related to smoking is far larger than any ostensible benefit related to moderate drinking” \citep{mukamal2006effects}.
+Thus, if $U$ were some attribute for which the relative effect on top of $X$ was small, then $\gamma_{\text{marg}}$ would be small.
+On the other hand, \citet{rodgers2019cardiovascular} report that sex hormones and diabetes have compounding effects on cardiovascular disease risk.
 If $X$ and $U$ have strong compounding effects on $Y(0)$, then $\gamma_{\text{marg}}$ could be large.

-While we have assumed identification of $\mu_0(X)$ from the auxiliary data here, if this is not generally true, then the literature on sensitivity analysis and policy learning with unobserved confounding can give a range of robust estimates for $\mu_0(X)$ given the degree of unobserved confounding in the auxiliary dataset as a result of $U$~\citep[see, e.g.,][]{yadlowsky2022bounds,kallus2018confounding}.
-While policy learning with unobserved confounding cannot directly apply to our setting since the agent's treatment rule can depend on $U$, the minimax techniques may be a useful avenue for future work in developing robust reward functions $w$.
-The non-identifiability issue is much more present if the principal were to estimate $\hat{\mu}_0$ from the agent's untreated units with $T^{\pi} = 0$.
-We discuss this case in detail in the Appendix, and show that a similar but slightly stronger assumption yields a similar bound to Theorem \ref{thm:agent_regret}.
+\paragraph{Information asymmetry and confounding.} Information asymmetry relates closely to the possibility of confounding bias in the estimator $\hat{\mu}_0(x)$.
+First, the agent's knowledge of $U$ could mean that the data source from which the principal estimated $\hat{\mu}_0(x)$ was also confounded by $U$.
+In this case, the literature on sensitivity analysis and policy learning with unobserved confounding proposes a range of robust estimates for $\mu_0(x)$~\citep[see, e.g.,][]{yadlowsky2022bounds,kallus2018confounding}.
+In our setting, robust estimation of $\mu_0(x)$ is not enough, since the agent's treatment rule can depend on $U$.
+Still, the minimax techniques from these works may be a useful avenue for designing future robust reward functions $w$.
+Second, information asymmetry can exacerbate confounding if the agent were able to directly affect the principal's estimator $\hat{\mu}_0(x)$, which may happen if, e.g., the principal were to estimate $\hat{\mu}_0(x)$ from the agent's untreated units with $T^{\pi}_i = 0$.
+We discuss this case in detail in the Appendix, and show that a stronger assumption yields a similar bound to Theorem \ref{thm:agent_regret}.
+Most importantly, our key result is that even without confounding, information asymmetry \textit{still} causes problems via the agent's ability to discriminate on $U$.